List of Marvel Comics teams and organizations: Squadron Supreme

-There are different incarnations of the Squadron Supreme:
+There are several incarnations of the Squadron Supreme:

-Squadron Supreme (Supreme Power version)
+Supreme Power version

 This version of the Squadron Supreme was created for the Max imprint of Marvel Comics.

 Squadron Supreme of America

-When the Power Elite collaborated with Mephisto, he created some simulacrums that were programmed to become the Squadron Supreme of America where they would serve as the sanctioned superhero team in the United States.
+The Power Elite collaborated with Mephisto who created some simulacrums that were programmed to become the Squadron Supreme of America where they would serve as the sanctioned superhero team in the United States.
 Power Elite member Phil Coulson serves as their liaison to the U.S. government.

+S.T.A.K.E.

+Stane International

+Stane International is an organization appearing in American comic books published by Marvel Comics.

-Stane InternationalStane International is the company that is run by Obadiah Stane.
+Stane International is the company that is run by Obadiah Stane.